CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly identifies a specific library (samber/mo), lists concrete types and capabilities, and provides explicit trigger conditions.
-It uses proper third-person voice, includes natural keywords users would search for, and occupies a distinct niche that minimizes conflict with other skills.
+This is an excellent skill description that clearly identifies a specific library (samber/mo), enumerates its concrete types and capabilities, and provides explicit trigger conditions.
+It uses proper third-person voice, includes natural keywords users would mention, and occupies a distinct niche that minimizes conflict risk with other skills.

 DimensionReasoningScore